gvwilson/thirdbit/_posts/2018/03/2018-03-17-cant-teach-javascript.md

 and Node has a wealth of libraries to do pretty much anything you might want to do (except high-performance number crunching, but [that would be easy to fix]({{site.github.url}}/2017/05/22/numerical-javascript.html)).
-While I haven't finished [this introduction to JavaScript for scientists](https://gvwilson.github.io/js-vs-rc/), what I have so far has convinced me that it's a good choice for everyday tasks.
+While I haven't finished my introduction to JavaScript for scientists, what I have so far has convinced me that it's a good choice for everyday tasks.

 However,